-I see the errors everywhere: on lab coats, business cards, even journal publications.
+I see credential errors everywhere: on lab coats, business cards, even journal publications.

-Today we’re going to make sure you know exactly how to write your nursing credentials, so you never question the order to list the letters after your name again.
+In this article, we’re going to make sure you know exactly how to write your nursing credentials for any circumstance, so you never question the order to list the letters after your name again.
 Ready?

 The Right Order to Write Your Nursing Credentials

 The simplest way to explain this is:

 But there are a few nuances to know as well, when it comes to which letters to add after your name, and the order in which they appear.
 For example, there’s no need to list both your Bachelor’s and Master’s degrees; go with the highest degree, unless they are different but related.
 So if you are an advanced practice nurse, you no longer list your RN.

 Nursing Credentials When You’re Still In Nursing School

 Another common question I get asked when it comes to nursing credentials and how to refer to yourself as a nursing professional, is from nursing students.
 They often ask: how do you refer to yourself when you are still in school but sending out your résumé?

 I answer these types of questions directly in this video on Instagram, but in general, you should not use the letters of your degree or credential until you have officially received them!

 If you have not graduated or sat for your nursing boards yet, I like to use the word “candidate” to reflect the fact that you will SOON be legitimate.

 So in that case, the formula to do so might look like this:

 - [Your future role] + Candidate